Travels from London, United Kingdom

 Only through increased global cooperation can we overcome the daunting challenges that lie ahead.
 Critics of globalization say that the pandemic has exposed the shaky foundations of our hyperconnected world.
 They argue that the system that failed to deliver critical health supplies in the crunch, is also a system that benefits the 1% and multinationals at the expense of economic equality, the environment, and democratic institutions.

 Ian Goldin has a unique insight into the future.
 Drawing on the frontiers of research at Oxford and elsewhere, he provides illuminating perspectives on the major changes in society and technology which are likely to take place over coming decades.
 His presentations focus on the big picture, looking at the implications for businesses, governments and individual choice.

-Professor Goldin explains the connection between social and technical change, and draws out the lessons of the past thirty years of unprecedented globalisation.
-He discusses whether the tidal wave of globalisation will continue and whether past trends are sustainable.
+Professor Goldin explains the connection between social and technical change and draws out the lessons of the past thirty years of unprecedented globalization.
+He discusses whether the tidal wave of globalization will continue and whether past trends are sustainable.

 He examines first population and demographic trends, considering the implications for pensions, retirement, dependency and migration patterns to the Year 2050.
 Next, he considers economic trends, considering whether the current dramatic instability in the market is likely to be a short-term deviation from longer term trends.
 He considers the rise of Asia and emerging markets, providing perspectives on economic growth and opportunities over the coming 10+ years.
 The connections between social, technical and economic change and market growth and consumer behaviour are unpacked.
 Professor Goldin provides fresh insights into the future of computing, biotechnology, nano-technology, genetics and the likely implications of frontier technologies.